ariafatah0711/ctf_aria/overthewire/natas/level 01.md

 # solve
 - login with cred natas1:0nzCigAq7t2iALyvU9xcHlYN4MlkIwlq
-- inspect the web if cant right clict
+- inspect the web if cant right click
-  - use shorcut developed "CTRL+SHIFT+I"
+  - use shorcut dev tools "CTRL+SHIFT+I"
 - or use view-source:<url>
 - or use curl
 ```bash